dumians/llm-stack-overview/README.md

 The attention mechanism allows for modeling of dependencies between tokens without any degradation of informatnion caused by distances between those tokens in long input or output sequences.
-Output of LLMs which are based on transformers does not only contain coherent human language but also suggest processeses that resemble deep reasoning or cognition.
+In consequence, the output of LLMs which are based on transformers does not only contain coherent human language but also suggest processeses that resemble deep reasoning or cognition.

 Transformer has the ability to generate coherent human language text sequences that match provided input text sequence (both syntactically and semantically).